 Nitt Witt Ridge, a California Registered Historical Landmark #939, is a house on a quarter acre in Cambria.
-Reclusive artist Arthur “Art” Harold Beal bought his hillside lot in 1928 and spent most of the next 50 years carving out the terraces with only a pick and shovel and creating his own “castle on a hill.”
+Reclusive artist Arthur “Art” Harold Beal originally bought his hillside lot in 1928 and spent most of the next 50 years carving out the terraces with only a pick and shovel and creating his own “castle on a hill.”
 Some parts of the dwelling are remnants from Hearst Castle, where he reportedly worked for a time.
 Other common building materials include beer cans, abalone shells, concrete, washer drums, car rims, tile, car parts, and old stoves.
-This blend of native materials and contemporary elements, impressive in its sheer mass and meticulous placement, is a revealing memorial to Art’s unique cosmic humor and zest for life.
-The suggested donation is $10 per person for a 40-minute tour.
+The unique home was sold in 2022 and is no longer open to the public.